agungTuanany/NodeJS_course_by_maximillian/chapter-3_understanding_the_basic/README.md

 It a crucial concept that you can register code function which run sometime in the future but not necessarily run right now.

-Let see the pieces of code
+Let see the pieces of code,

 ```javascript
 const server = http.createServer((request, response) => {